qasim9872/fse-interview-solution/README.md

 BE
 1. Go To terminal.
-2. cd server --- Browse to Directory i.e. server
+2. cd server/cards --- Browse to Directory i.e. server/cards

 1. ./gradlew build -- to build the solution
 2. ./gradlew test -- to unit test the solution